South African Class FC 2-6-2+2-6-2: Service

 The locomotive was placed in service on the Cape Midlands System.
 While it gave good service, it was not outstanding and proved to be not as successful as the Garratt.
 The 63 ft frame resulted in severe overhang on sharp curves.
 The heavily laden overhangs beyond the pivots also led to metal fatigue due to its tendency to oscillate up-and-down.
 The pivot bearings were also subject to quite rapid wear, since they carried a considerable additional load compared to those on the Garratt as a result of the water and coal bunkers which were mounted on the long main frame instead of on the engine units.
 These factors resulted in increased frequency of maintenance and, as a consequence, increased operating cost.

 No more of the Class FC locomotive was ordered.
 The sole locomotive was scrapped in 1939, after a comparatively short service life of only fourteen years.

+A 1/12th scale model of the Class FC was built by Twinning Models Ltd. and displayed at the Museum of Transport in Glasgow.